 For today’s project, I wanted share a tutorial anyone could do.
 I tested out my theory that I could create a ruffled tote bag with absolutely no sewing.
 And guess what- it totally works!
 The bag is made with a pre made, plain tote bag, a bit of ribbon, fabric strips, pinking shears and hot glue!
 (You can find these fabric strips everywhere now, and most of the time they come already cut with the “pinked” or “no-fray” edge. )

-It worked!
-This bag is awesome!
-(For all the seamstresses out there, you can totally sew this project and I will have some additional instructions at the bottom of the post.)
+Can I just say this bag is his bag is awesome?
+Turned out so cute and is perfect as a book bag or overnight bag (For all the seamstresses out there, you can totally sew this project and I’ll include some additional instructions at the bottom of the post.)
 (See *A)

-I originally bought this fabric to make a quilt for my daughter, but I wasn't "in love" with it.
+I originally bought this fabric to make a quilt for my daughter, but I wasn’t “in love” with it.
 (I have already bought more fabric for her quilt.)
 I thought the pinks, greens and yellows in this collection were perfect for a spring tote.
-I also looked online at Walmart.com and noticed they are now selling some pretty darn cute fat quarter bundles.
-(Click here to see my search results, they really have some cute ones.)
+Walmart and Amazon are now selling some pretty darn cute fat quarter and jelly roll bundles.
 Even though a fat quarter is only 22 inches wide, you can use them for this project.
 I will show you how at the bottom of the tutorial.
 (See *B)